gmc-code/PC-microbit-micropython/docs/lessons/Built_in_images.rst

     | The delay defaults to 400ms if it is omitted.

-| The code below shows a sequence of 5 face images.
+| The code below shows a sequence of 5 face images with half a second between them.

 .. code-block:: python